Sara Pankenier Weld

 For 2023-2024 Sara received a University of California Humanities Research Institute (UCHRI) Engaging Humanities grant in support of the associated Revisiting Island of the Blue Dolphins public humanities initiative.

-Sara was Convenor of the 26th Biennial International Research Society for Children's Literature (IRSCL) 2023 Congress, along with Dafna Zur of Stanford University and a team of faculty, international scholars, graduate student, and PhD alumni organizers.
-The 2023 IRSCL Congress, which included 4 keynotes, 4 artist/author plenaries, 3 public humanities events, a mentoring lunch, and a Special Research Collections exhibition, took place at the University of California, Santa Barbara on August 12-16, 2023.
+Sara was Convenor of the 26th biennial International Research Society for Children's Literature (IRSCL) 2023 Congress, along with Dafna Zur (Stanford University) and a team of faculty, international scholars, graduate student, and PhD alumni organizers.
+The 2023 IRSCL Congress, which included 4 keynotes, 4 artist/author plenaries, 3 public humanities events, a mentoring lunch, and a Special Research Collections exhibition, took place at the University of California, Santa Barbara on August 12-15, 2023, and was the first time the IRSCL congress was held in the United States.
+It brought 300 scholars from over 30 countries to UCSB in person and included 100 more from over 40 countries digitally.
+The event program can be viewed here.

 In April 2021 she co-organized (with Sven Spieker) a conference on Fallout: Chernobyl and the Ecology of Disaster at UCSB, which also included an interview with Director Holly Morris who directed "Babushkas of Chernobyl" in partnership with the Carsey-Wolf Center.